All Projects

 Date May 2025

-Role UX Designer · Usability Testing
+Role UX & Product Designer · Usability Testing

 Time Frame 12 Weeks

-Team Ben Agbo, Rafianna Williams,
+Developed With Ben Agbo, Rafianna Williams,

 Dilip Rapaka